fission/keda-connectors/CONTRIBUTING.md

 ## Get Help.

-Do reach out on Slack or Twitter and we are happy to help.
+Do reach out on Slack or Twitter, and we are happy to help.

  * Drop by the [slack channel](http://slack.fission.io).
  * Say hi on [twitter](https://twitter.com/fissionio).

 ## Contributing - building & deploying

 The job of the connector is to read messages from the event source, do some action, and write response or error in the respective queues/topics.
 The event source could be a queue/topic for a message queue and could be a table/row in case of a database.
-It will be best explained in context of one sample implementation and you can extrapolate that when writing a new connector.
+It will be best explained in context of one sample implementation, and you can extrapolate that when writing a new connector.

 ### rabbitmq-http-connector explained

-The rabbitmq-http-connector reads message from RabbitMQ (Source) and calls a HTTP endpoint where it send the message content as a HTTP request body.
+The rabbitmq-http-connector reads message from RabbitMQ (Source) and calls an HTTP endpoint where it sends the message content as an HTTP request body.
 The code is rather simple as we will see in following sections.
 There are things which are applicable to every connector and there are things which are specific to that connector only, they will be called out as we explain.

 #### The main()